 Just because someone pays us a compliment, doesn’t mean we have the confidence to match.
 That’s not how it works.

 Our subconscious has to feel and believe all the things our conscious is telling us.
-If we accept a compliment because our subconscious believes the compliment, we will certainly be in a position to pay other people a compliment back.
+If we accept a compliment because our subconscious believes the compliment, we will certainly be able to pay other people a compliment back.
 If we find it difficult to accept a compliment, we will find it difficult to compliment others.

 Years on we’ll still have the same insecure thoughts, even with thousands of compliments behind us.
 We have to feel good about ourselves for compliments to work effectively.